ThomasBittner1/KangarooDocumentation/kangaroo/docs/gettingStarted.md

         Your browser does not support the video tag.
     </video>

-### For Mac
+### Mac
-The mayapy location looks a bit more like this:
+If you are on a Mac, the mayapy location looks a bit more like this:
 ``` bash
 /Applications/Autodesk/maya2024/Maya.app/Contents/bin
 ```